Speedphoenix/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/conversation-ui/swift.md

         fatalError("init(coder:) has not been implemented")
     }
 ```
-This defines a custom initaliser for the class which has a `User.type` as its parameter, which then gets stored in the local `user` property.
+This defines a custom initializer for the class which has a `User.type` as its parameter, which then gets stored in the local `user` property.
 Now that we have the user information you use the navigation bar to show who the user will be chatting with, in `viewDidLoad` add:

 ```swift
 navigationItem.leftBarButtonItem =